MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/creating-a-driver-verification-log.md

 The driver verification log has the file name extension .DVL.XML.
 The log is created in the project folder, for example, \\*myDriverProject*\\*myDriverName*.DVL.XML.

-> [!NOTE]
-> SDV performs a clean rebuild of the driver, which removes the Code Analysis log.
-As such, please be sure to run SDV before running CA.
+SDV performs a clean rebuild of the driver, which removes the Code Analysis log.
+As such, be sure to run SDV before running CA.

-> [!NOTE]
-> When you are ready to test your driver using the [Windows Hardware Lab Kit](/windows-hardware/test/hlk/), copy the driver verification log to the %systemdrive%\\DVL directory on the test computer.
+When you're ready to test your driver using the [Windows Hardware Lab Kit](/windows-hardware/test/hlk/), copy the driver verification log to the %systemdrive%\\DVL directory on the test computer.
 Delete the contents of the directory on the test computer before you copy the new driver verification log.

-## Remarks

-For the most up-to-date information about the Code Analysis tool, Static Driver Verifier, and the driver verification log, see the WDK release notes.
-The release notes are available on the [Windows Driver Kit (WDK) download page](https://go.microsoft.com/fwlink/p/?linkid=254897).

 > [!IMPORTANT]
 > Timeouts, spaceouts, and other non-successful results in the DVL file are acceptable for certification submission.
-This will not cause the static tools test in HLK to fail.
+Non-successful results won't cause the static tools test in HLK to fail.

 ## Use the Visual Studio command prompt window